ut21/blog/blogpost.md

 ## Background and motivation

+2 semesters ago I took Logic in Computer Science under Prof. Jagat at BITS, and it was probably the best CS course I have taken so far.
+I really enjoyed the formal theory side of computer science and the  approach the course took to build everything up from first principles.
+So when I came across Lambda Calculus which provided a nice mix of formalism and intuition, while also making the crazy ambitious claim: It is Turing Complete, so anything that can be done in ANY programming langugae can be done through the bare bones on functional mathematics, I knew the perfect way to spend the next 3 weeks: preparing for SI szn in the most inefficient way possible, by solving LeetCode in lambda calc.

+Only a week in into the project did i realise that I was basically just writing glorified Haskell, but oh well :)

 Like any other field of formal logic, the formal study of lambda calculus is littered, and for good reason, with involved formal definitions.
 These are very important, but also difficult to digest.
 This blog post is not an academic resource, hence, I opt for an intuitive natural language explanation.
-To maintain disambiguity and completeness I will link all the involved discussions, and definitions are the end in an appendix of sorts.
+To maintain disambiguity and completeness I will link all the involved discussions, and definitions when I can.
 Forgive me for this math sacrilige.

 ## Introduction and definitions